muratk5n/thirdwave/en/2018/09/public-education.md

 # Public Education

-Here is a way to both keep PE and have it work better.
+Here we propose a scalable, government-led education system that can reach everyone, can work offline/online and in distributed fashion.
 The new aproach is based on the following tenets.

 1) Course content is created by reputable professors, authors, who are selected by the Department of Education (DOE).
 The lectures are